markbosire/docker-exercises/README.md

 # 🐳 Docker Mastery — 50 Hands-On Exercises

-This is my personal documentation of the git 50 day Challenge that I completed to master through hands-on practice.
-Working through these transformed my understanding from theory to real-world Git implementation.
+This is my personal documentation of the docker 50 day Challenge that I completed to master through hands-on practice.
+Working through these transformed my understanding from theory to real-world docker implementation.

 ---